Carbonate

-A carbonate is a salt of carbonic acid, (H2CO3), characterized by the presence of the carbonate ion, a polyatomic ion with the formula CO3(2-).
+A carbonate is a salt of carbonic acid (H2CO3), characterized by the presence of the carbonate ion, a polyatomic ion with the formula CO_{3}(2-).
 The word "carbonate" may also refer to a carbonate ester, an organic compound containing the carbonate group O=C(\sO\s)2.

 The term is also used as a verb, to describe carbonation: the process of raising the concentrations of carbonate and bicarbonate ions in water to produce carbonated water and other carbonated beverages – either by the addition of carbon dioxide gas under pressure or by dissolving carbonate or bicarbonate salts into the water.

-In geology and mineralogy, the term "carbonate" can refer both to carbonate minerals and carbonate rock (which is made of chiefly carbonate minerals), and both are dominated by the carbonate ion, CO3(2-).
+In geology and mineralogy, the term "carbonate" can refer both to carbonate minerals and carbonate rock (which is made of chiefly carbonate minerals), and both are dominated by the carbonate ion, CO_{3}(2-).
 Carbonate minerals are extremely varied and ubiquitous in chemically precipitated sedimentary rock.
 The most common are calcite or calcium carbonate, CaCO3, the chief constituent of limestone (as well as the main component of mollusc shells and coral skeletons); dolomite, a calcium-magnesium carbonate CaMg(CO3)2; and siderite, or iron(II) carbonate, FeCO3, an important iron ore.
 Sodium carbonate ("soda" or "natron"), Na2CO3, and potassium carbonate ("potash"), K2CO3, have been used since antiquity for cleaning and preservation, as well as for the manufacture of glass.
 Carbonates are widely used in industry, such as in iron smelting, as a raw material for Portland cement and lime manufacture, in the composition of ceramic glazes, and more.
 New applications of alkali metal carbonates include thermal energy storage and use as catalysts and electrolytes both in molten carbonate fuel cells and in electrosynthesis of H2O2 in aqueous media.

 Structure and bonding

 The carbonate ion is the simplest oxocarbon anion.
 It consists of one carbon atom surrounded by three oxygen atoms, in a trigonal planar arrangement, with D_{3h} molecular symmetry.
 It has a molecular mass of 60.01 g/mol and carries a total formal charge of −2.
-It is the conjugate base of the hydrogencarbonate (bicarbonate) ion, HCO3-, which is the conjugate base of H2CO3, carbonic acid.
+It is the conjugate base of the hydrogencarbonate (bicarbonate) ion, HCO_{3}-, which is the conjugate base of H2CO3, carbonic acid.

 The Lewis structure of the carbonate ion has two (long) single bonds to negative oxygen atoms, and one short double bond to a neutral oxygen atom.

 This structure is incompatible with the observed symmetry of the ion, which implies that the three bonds are the same length and that the three oxygen atoms are equivalent.
 As in the case of the isoelectronic nitrate ion, the symmetry can be achieved by a resonance among three structures:

 This resonance can be summarized by a model with fractional bonds and delocalized charges: